 They're presented here in release order:

 Wake the Devil

 It would be tempting to suggest you read the first story arc of the whole series, but for me, the second major arc is where it's at.
-It references enough of the first volume, "Seed of Destruction," to make you aware of what's going on (plus the first Hellboy movie is pretty much this arc) but adds to it the vampire Vladimir Giurescu, Baba Yaga, and the goddess Hecate, all of whom become major players later on in the continuity.
-Rasputin and the Nazis continue to be major thorns in Hellboy's side, and we also get to spend a lot of time with B.P.R.D. members Liz Sherman, Abe Sapien, and we get to meet future member Roger the Homunculus.
-All of this is wrapped up in a beautiful package with Mignola's signature art style and James Sinclaire's brilliant coloring.
+It references enough of the first volume, "Seed of Destruction," to make you aware of what's going on.
+We meet the vampire Vladimir Giurescu, Baba Yaga, and the goddess Hecate, all of whom become major players later on in the continuity.
+Rasputin and the Nazis continue to be major thorns in Hellboy's side, and we get to spend a lot of time with B.P.R.D. members Liz Sherman, Abe Sapien, and we get to meet future member Roger the Homunculus.
+Mignola's signature art style and James Sinclaire's brilliant coloring make this craziness pop.

 The Wolves of Saint August

 This was the first story I read in the Hellboy universe and it still stands out.
 Mignola's take on his own mythology was steeped in everything from Nazi Occultism to Lovecraftian elder gods, to Arthurian legend, but "The Wolves of Saint August" is a perfect example of his love of European folklore and ancient family curses.
 This one has Hellboy and Kate Corrigan (another B.P.R.D. mainstay) encountering a family of werewolves who've brought death and despair to the little town of Griar since 1214 AD.
 Haunting images, like the above of the werewolf woman in a dress pervade the story, and it has some bombastic action culminating in our red-hued hero engaging in fisticuffs with a massive lycanthrope.